 With this platform, the intensity and frequency of therapy can be increased and the results can be recorded clearly and per treatment session.
-This way, the therapist can give a more realistic view on the progress being made by the person with aphasia.
-The expectation is that the effectivity of this aphasia therapy will increase, whereby costs will decline because of shorter treatment time.
+This way, the therapist can gain a more realistic view on the progress being made by the person with aphasia.
+The expectation is that the effectivity of this aphasia therapy will increase, whereas costs will decline because of shorter treatment time.

 In this project, literature review, qualitative research and desk research are performed.

 - Literature review of different forms of giving feedback and instructions during aphasia therapy.
 Which forms are effective to improve performance of people with aphasia during aphasia therapy (focusing on naming words)?